taichi221228/learn-gcp/README.md

 # 🚀 Welcome to my GCP project!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-Push to master on this branch will automatically run GCP.
+Push to master on this branch will automatically run GCP.\
+Click on [this](https://my-gcp-project-jyi5cqhvba-dt.a.run.app/) to view it in your browser.

 ## Available Scripts